auth0/Auth0.swift/EXAMPLES.md

 ```
 </details>

+> **Note**
-> 💡 See the [Setting up Facebook Login](https://auth0.com/docs/authenticate/identity-providers/social-identity-providers/facebook-native) guide for more information about integrating Facebook Login with Auth0.
+> See the [Setting up Facebook Login](https://auth0.com/docs/authenticate/identity-providers/social-identity-providers/facebook-native) guide for more information about integrating Facebook Login with Auth0.

 ### Organizations

 [Organizations](https://auth0.com/docs/manage-users/organizations) is a set of features that provide better support for developers who build and maintain SaaS and Business-to-Business (B2B) apps.

+> **Note**
-> 💡 Organizations is currently only available to customers on our Enterprise and Startup subscription plans.
+> Organizations is currently only available to customers on our Enterprise and Startup subscription plans.

 #### Log in to an organization